Nexfinity/CakeyBot-Wiki/moderation/ban-syncing.md

 > By default, servers will NOT be able to be added to Ban Sync pools.
 You will have the manually toggle this to be "Enabled" on each server you wish to add.
 {.is-warning}

+## Configuring Ban Sync Direction

+Cakey Bot has 3 types of direction.
+These can be set independantly for both bans and unbans depending on your needs.
+The 3 types include:
+* **Two-Way** ~(Default~ ~Behavior)~
+  * Servers that have this set will both send bans/unbans to other servers in the pool as well as receive bans/unbans from other servers in the pool.
+* **Only Share**
+  * Servers that have this set will only send it's own bans/unbans to the rest of the pool and will not receive bans/unbans from other servers in the pool.
+* **Only Receive**
+  * Servers that have this set will only receive bans/unbans from other servers in the pool and will not broadcast it's own bans/unbans to the rest of the pool.

+> Note: Since these can be mix & matched, you should take note of how they will interact with each other.
+For example, if server A is set to "Two-Way" but server B is set to "Only Receive" then any bans in server B will NOT send to server A even though server A is set to Two-Way.
+{.is-info}

 # Removing Servers from Pools
 > Only the server that created the pool can remove servers from the pool.
 Servers that have been added to the pool can choose to "leave" the pool however.